 “The artist Claudio Di Meo exceeds all expectations at the Festival de las Almas to win the most prestigious award for talent in Mexico.
 It’s incredible how his music could unite people and culture.”

-Recent highlights include a production of Maria Callas The Black Pearl, which premiered in a series of performances at the prestigious Esplanade Theatre in Singapore and subsequently at Grange Park Opera in England, with Claudio Di Meo as Music Director and composer.
+Recent highlights include a production of Maria Callas The Black Pearl, which premiered in a series of performances at the prestigious Esplanade Theatre in Singapore and subsequently in Paris and at Grange Park Opera in England, with Claudio Di Meo as Music Director and composer.

 Claudio Di Meo has collaborated with the well-established theatrical production company Stage Entertainmentin productions of Beauty and the Beast in Rome and has conducted performances of popular musicals such as Aladdin, Alice in Wonderland, The Wizard of Oz, and Oklahoma! in England.